W-Tran/uplift-modelling/README.md

 **Notes/Future work**

-- Continue reviewing the literature in order to gain a better understanding of the uplift model training and prediction process
 - Non-clinical datasets are limited and are usually [heavily anonymized](http://ailab.criteo.com/criteo-uplift-prediction-dataset/) which makes experimenting with these models difficult.
 Find more datasets to experiment with

 <p align="center"><img src="data/figures/cumulative_lift.png" width=750></p>